easy-updates-manager/easy-updates-manager/readme.txt

 <li>WordPress Version in Footer - This setting will remove the WordPress version in the admin footer on your website.</li>
 <li>Disable plugin updates and automatic updates individually by selecting which plugins on a table.
 Also able to bulk select plugins.</li>
 <li>Disable theme updates and automatic updates individually by selecting which themes on a table.
 Also able to bulk select themes.</li>
-<li>Also have the ability to block users from configuring the settings.</li>
+<li>The ability to block users from configuring the settings.</li>
+<li>The ability to select which users can still see and perform updates.</li>

 </ul>

 = Wiki =